2020s: Political economic trends

-Median annual salaries across educational levels varied by a factor of about 3.

-Median accumulated household wealth across educational levels varied by a factor of over 50.

 The 2021-2023 inflation surge discredited or weakened nearly all governing parties and leaders during the early 2020s, across ideological lines.
-In 2025, Trump triggered a global trade war, repudiating neoliberalism and free trade, in favor of mercantilism and protectionism.
+In 2025, Trump triggered a global trade war, repudiating neoliberalism and free trade, in favour of mercantilism and protectionism.
 This was a sea change in Republican Party ideology, raising tariffs to the highest levels since the Smoot–Hawley Tariff Act of 1930.

-Despite being a capitalist country, the relationship between income and voter support in the United States inverted in 2024, because of educational polarization.
+Despite being a capitalist country, the relationship between income and voter support in the United States inverted in 2024, because of educational polarisation.
 Kamala Harris won voters making over $100,000 and $200,000 a year, but lost the election.
-Similar trends have occurred in Canada and the United Kingdom, as center-left parties lose the support of those without college degrees, including many with lower incomes.
+Similar trends have occurred in Canada and the United Kingdom, as centre-left parties lose the support of those without college degrees, including many with lower incomes.
 The right-wing populist Reform UK party has attracted lower-income voters who tend to be older, did not graduate from university, and male.
-As early as 2018, French economist Thomas Piketty had predicted that center-left parties would come to represent women, the highly educated and high-income, and ethnic minorities, instead of those with low incomes.
+As early as 2018, French economist Thomas Piketty had predicted that centre-left parties would come to represent women, the highly educated and high-income, and ethnic minorities, instead of those with low incomes.
+Kamala Harris's strongest voters were women with graduate degrees and Black women, herself a Black woman with a Juris Doctor.